hanhanwu/Hanhan_Applied_DataScience/README.md

 * Check null percentage
 * Check distinct values count and percentage
   * Pay attention to features with 0 variance or low variance, think about the causes.
 Features with 0 variance should be removed before model training.
+  * For categorical features, besides count of unique values, we can also use [Simpson's Diversity Index][50]

 ### Bivariate Analysis
 * Check correlation between every 2 continuous variables